MarCodesM/PandaProtection/README.md

 - Make sure haarcascade_frontalface_default.xml file in located in your project folder
 - Make sure you have a webcam connected

-Once all three steps are completed, you will be able to rub the program without any issues.
+Once all three steps are completed, you will be able to run the program without any issues.